 NBS-1B4Y Economics for Business

-> I am currently contributing as a visiting lecturer in the socio-economic implications of the arts and culture at the Faculty of Arts and Design of the West University of Timisoara.
+I am contributing as a guest lecturer in the socio-economic implications of the arts and culture at the Faculty of Arts and Design of the West University of Timisoara.

-> I have been an external examiner and PhD supervisor for projects including topics such as the resource curse, trade openness and financial crisis, telecommunication and economic development, media economics, corporate governance, transition economies.
+I have been an external examiner and PhD supervisor for projects including topics such as the resource curse, trade openness and financial crisis, telecommunication and economic development, media economics, corporate governance, transition economies.

 I have previously taught on modules covering Introductory Economics, Regional Economic Integration, the Economics of the Built Environment and International Economics, and I have been the course leader for an MSc programme in European Policy, Law and Management.